-My own (unwitting!) work on this topic began while writing my 1962 DPhil thesis defending Kant's philosophy of mathematics Sloman(1962), but the ideas were expanded dramatically in discussions with Jackie Chappell, since 2004, as reported in Chappell & Sloman(2007) (expanding our 2005 IJCAI paper into an invited journal article).
-This is referred to below as "The Meta-Configured Genome".
+My own (initially unwitting!) work on this topic began while writing my 1962 DPhil thesis defending Kant's philosophy of mathematics Sloman(1962), but the ideas were expanded dramatically later, initially when Max Clowes (Sloman-Clowes-1984) introduced me to AI in 1969, including his own work on natural and artificial vision, and later in discussions about epigenesis, with Jackie Chappell, since 2004, as reported in Chappell & Sloman(2007) (expanding our 2005 IJCAI paper into an invited journal article).

+Some key features of our theory are explained below, referred to as "The Meta-Configured Genome".